-Dear friends, today I would like to share some exciting news for you, and make it official – I am building a converter to allow you to fit a digital cluster into your 80ies oldschool vintage car!
+Today I would like to share some exciting news for you, and make it official – I am building a converter to allow you to fit a digital cluster into your eighties oldschool vintage car!

 So how’s the idea?